shinylisan/miku-os/README.md

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

 MikuOS is a learning experiment in image-based distros.
-We are currently in the experimental stage, focusing on perfecting the Atomic image.
+We are currently in the experimental stage, focusing on perfecting the image's aesthetics and compatibility.
 The .iso file is not currently in development.

 ## Installation